Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one from Intelligence, Wisdom, or Charisma.
+If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
 - **Skills:** Choose one from Deception, Persuasion, Insight, or Performance.
+You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Eternal King on an Eternal Throne
 At 21st level, when you die, an older and more regal version of yourself steps from the mists of time to take your place.
 This version of you from a possible future, and is a separate creature that appears within 5ft of you.
 This version of yourself then either absorbs your present self or allows your present self to absorb it.
 Regardless of the process, you instantly regain all hit points and can immediately take a turn.
 You can use this feature once per session.